 Extensive analysis was completed prior to making the change to the minimum n-count.
 Thirty students per school or student group will be used accountability and federal classifications.

-School or student groups will be reported if FERPA and Good Reporting Policies as defined by USED are met.
+School or student groups will be reported Ten per school or student group will be used for reportingif FERPA and Good Reporting Policies as defined by USED are met.